European shares fall, pulled down by drugmakers

 The Greek stock market remained closed, with capital controls still in place.
 The Greek government submitted legislation to parliament on Tuesday required by its lenders to start talks on a multi-billion euro rescue package.
 Prime Minister Alexis Tsipras has until Wednesday night to get those measures adopted in parliament.

-Swedish entertainment broadcasting group MTG rose 5.9 percent, the biggest gainer on the broader STOXX Europe 600 , after it reported a smaller than expected drop in second-quarter core earnings.
+Shares in Norsk Hydro rose 1.8 percent after the aluminium maker posted second-quarter operating earnings above expectations in spite of weaker metal prices.

-Finnish paper producer Stora Enso fell 8.8 percent after it reported weaker-than-expected quarterly profit due to production problems and higher costs.
+Graphic paper producer Stora Enso declined the most on the broader STOXX Europe 600, losing 8 percent after it reported weaker-than-expected quarterly profit due to production problems and higher costs.

 Europe bourses in 2015: link.reuters.com/pap87v